Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Proofs

 \subsection{Lower bound construction for the number of kinks: proof of Proposition~\ref{prop-cousinen}}

-\begin{proof} The sequence $(\mathbb H(\beth^{(n)})_{n\in\mathbb N}$ corresponding to the statement of the proposition is given as follows.
-For simplicity, we use the continued lines representation introduced in Remark~\ref{rem-contlines} (which is in bijection with the representation as a system of interacting trajectories).
+\begin{proof} A sequence $(\mathbb{H}(\beth^{(n)})_{n\in\mathbb{N}}$ corresponding to the statement of the proposition is given as follows.
+For simplicity, we use the continued lines representation introduced in Section~\ref{rem-contlines} (which is in bijection with the representation as a system of interacting trajectories; as an illustration we depict the corresponding interacting trajectories for $n=10$ in Figure~\ref{fig-LB}).